suggestio/suggestio/README.md

 ### Runtime
 TODO Pre-build images/binaries not-yet ready, so see [Development](#development).
-- Java 8+
+- Java 8-15
 - sbt 1.3+
-- ElasticSearch 5.x (Distibuted primary storage.
-Upgrading to 7.x in progress)
+- ElasticSearch 6.x - Distibuted primary storage.
+(Upgrading to 7.x in progress)
 - PostgreSQL (Used for billing)
 - SeaWeedFS (Distributed storage for pictures and other files)
 - ImageMagick